 - The name of the court that has jurisdiction where the tenant can file an affidavit/answer to oppose the notice (NRS 40.254(1)(b));

-- That if the court decides the tenant is guilty of an unlawful detainer, the court could issue a summary order for the sheriff or constable to remove the tenant within twenty-four hours (NRS 40.253(b)(2)); and
+- That if the court decides the tenant is guilty of an unlawful detainer, the court could issue a summary order, directing the sheriff or constable to post the order on the premises within 24 hours after the order is received by the sheriff or constable, and that the sheriff or constable will remove the tenant between 24 and 36 hours after posting (NRS 40.253(b)(2)); and

 - That a tenant can file an expedited complaint with the court if a landlord unlawfully locks the tenant out of the rental property or willfully interrupts an essential item or service (such as water, electricity, air conditioning, and the like) (NRS 40.253(3)(b)(3)).